ThoughtWorksInc/voter-service/Candidate_Instructions.md

 https://521292340873.signin.aws.amazon.com/console
 ```

-You will be asked to change your IAM user's password on your first login.
+You will be asked to change your IAM user's password upon your first login to the web console.

 ## Available AWS Services